 Bad habits can be a tricky thing.
 Everyone has them, but few have the self awareness to identify them.
-Fewer still have what it takes to banish them…and once you banish them, you can really move forward faster as that’s what I want — more Millionairestudents moving forward with their account value and their own knowledge base too.
+Fewer still have what it takes to banish them…and once you banish them, you can really move forward faster as that’s what I want — more Millionaire Trading Challenge students moving forward with their account value and their own knowledge base too.

-To be the most successful, you really have to nitpick everything in your life, from your habits to your friends, to the websites you use…for example, in trading choosing the right broker matters A LOT as I explain in this new video lesson:
+To be my next self-sufficient trading challenge student and to truly be successful, you really have to be meticulous with everything in your life, from your habits to your friends, to the websites you use…for example, in trading choosing the right broker matters A LOT as I explain in this new video lesson:

 And when you begin analyzing yourself, I challenge my students in the Tim Sykes Millionaire Challenge to break free from their bad habits, because there is so much to gain by replacing them with good ones, just like going with the best brokers I outline here.